From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

-LR and SVM demonstrate RI improvements of 2.2\% to 31.7\% for three out of four metrics, while RF shows improvement for two metrics.
-The remaining models improve over the baseline for only one metric. \looseness=-1 All positive RI values correspond to small to medium effect sizes in both Cohen’s Kappa and MCC, except for LR on \RL and \ABUFIF; RF on \AU, and SVM on \ABUFIF.
-All these exceptions correspond to negligible effct sizes.
+LR and SVM demonstrate RI improvements of 2.2\% to 31.7\% for three out of four metrics, while RF, XGBoost and CNN show improvement for two metrics.
+The remaining models improve over the baseline for one metric. \looseness=-1 All positive RI values correspond to small to medium effect sizes in both Cohen’s Kappa and MCC, except for LR on \RL and \ABUFIF; XGBoost on \BD and \RL; RF on \AU; SVM, CNN on \ABUFIF and Qwen-2.5 on \BD.
+All these exceptions correspond to negligible effect sizes.

+To assess the consistency of LLM predictions across iterations, we computed Fleiss' kappa~\cite{Fleiss:1971measuring} over three independent runs.
+The agreement varied substantially across metrics: \BD achieved almost perfect agreement ($\kappa = 1.00$), \RL and \ABUFIF reached substantial agreement ($\kappa = 0.7978$ and $\kappa = 0.7432$, respectively), while \AU yielded poor agreement ($\kappa = -0.0135$), indicating near-chance consistency.
+These results suggest that LLM predictions are stable for \BD, \RL, and \ABUFIF, but highly inconsistent for \AU, which undermines the reliability of any observed performance differences on this metric.

 \looseness=-1